-4. Chitosan-Based Hydrogels for Biomedical Applications
+4. Chitosan-based hydrogels for biomedical applications

 Hydrogels based on CHT are gaining considerable interest for biomedical applications due to its biocompatibility, biodegradability, non-toxicity, and biological features, such as bio-adhesiveness, antibacterial, hemostatic, and anti-inflammatory properties.
-Altogether, these properties are pivotal in the design of biomedical systems for smart drug delivery [127-135], wound healing [136], and regenerative medicine [137].
+Altogether, these properties are pivotal in the design of biomedical systems for smart drug delivery [126] [2] [3] [4] [5] [6] [7] [8] [9], wound healing [127], and regenerative medicine [128].

-Hydrogels are composed by hydrophilic macromers able to capture a large amount of water molecules without dissolving [138], suitable for mimicking the extracellular matrix (ECM) of biological tissues.
-The capacity to absorb water is achieved through the equilibrium between cohesive and osmotic forces, and depends on the chemical nature of the macromers, cross-linking strategies [76] and 3D structure.
+Hydrogels are composed by hydrophilic macromers able to capture a large amount of water molecules without dissolving [129], suitable for mimicking the extracellular matrix (ECM) of biological tissues.
+The capacity to absorb water is achieved through the equilibrium between cohesive and osmotic forces, and depends on the chemical nature of the macromers, cross-linking strategies [75] and 3D structure.
 Since CHT is a linear polymer, cross-linking is usually needed to obtain hydrogels with suitable mechanical properties.
-Several synthetic strategies were applied to achieve the required functionalities [139].
-Crosslinking can be obtained through physical interactions based on ionic and/or electrostatic forces [140,141] or by covalent bonds [142].
+Several synthetic strategies have been applied to achieve the required functionalities [130].
+Cross-linking can be obtained through physical interactions based on ionic and/or electrostatic forces [131,132] or by covalent bonds [133].
 Moreover, regardless of the cross-linking approach, CHT-based hydrogels may be obtained as blends with different natural or synthetic macromers.

-Following an appropriate cross-linking chemistry, hydrogels can be designed to respond to an external stimulus, such as light [143], temperature [144], pH [145], and electromagnetic field [146], and are usually referred to as smart or responsive hydrogels [147].
+Following an appropriate cross-linking chemistry, hydrogels can be designed to respond to an external stimulus, such as light [134], temperature [135], pH [136], and electromagnetic field [137], and are usually referred to as smart or responsive hydrogels [138].

 4.1.
-Chitosan-Based Hydrogels by Physical Cross-Linking
+Chitosan-based hydrogels by physical cross-linking

-Physical cross-linking is based on non-covalent forces, such as ionic bonds, dipoledipole, ion-dipole, Van der Waals, and hydrophobic and hydrophilic interactions.
+Physical cross-linking is based on non-covalent forces, such as ionic bonds, dipole-dipole, ion-dipole, Van der Waals, hydrophobic and hydrophilic interactions.
 Physical hydrogels are characterized by weaker mechanical and chemical stability than chemical ones, thus being easily damaged.
-However, there are applications where the weakness and progressive degradation of the hydrogel is an advantage.
-This is the case of wound dressing applications, in which it is possible to notice a recurrence of physical hydrogels.
-The focus on hydrogels for wound dressings is growing since the materials traditionally used, such as gauze and bandage in cotton or wool, have several drawbacks, including low permeation to oxygen, low ability of wound drainage, limited adhesion and being painful and dangerous during removal.
-Innovative wound dressing materials are designed to address these issues; in this framework, hydrogels offer the advantage of their degradation ability.
-Additionally, hydrogel properties for damaged tissue regeneration may be improved owing to their ability to act as delivery vehicles of biomolecules for promoting tissue repair (i.e., growth factors, immunomodulators, glycans) [148-150], and limit bacterial infections (i.e., acting as anti-bacterial agents).
-The wound dressings based on CHT hydrogels are intrinsically biodegradable and antimicrobial [151], rendering them suited for wound healing and tissue regeneration.
+However, there are applications where the weakness and the progressive degradation of the hydrogel is an advantage.
+This is the case of wound dressing applications, where it is possible to notice a recurrence of physical hydrogels.
+The focus on hydrogels for wound dressings is growing since the materials traditionally used, such as gauze and bandage in cotton or wool have several drawbacks, including low permeation to oxygen, low ability of wound drainage, limited adhesion and are painful and dangerous during removal.
+Innovative wound dressing materials are designed to address these issues; in this framework hydrogels offer the advantage of their degradation ability.
+In addition, hydrogel properties for damaged tissue regeneration may be improved owing to their ability to act as delivery vehicles of biomolecules for promoting tissue repair (i.e. growth factors, immunomodulators, glycans) [139-141], and to limit bacterial infections (i.e. acting as anti-bacterial agents).
+The wound dressings based on CHT hydrogels are intrinsically biodegradable and antimicrobial [142], rendering them suited for wound healing and tissue regeneration.

-Given the polycationic nature of CHT at acidic pH, a straightforward physical crosslinking can be achieved by ionic interactions with negatively charged (macro)molecules.
-Notably, anionic low molecular weight physical cross-linking agents such as phosphate and carboxylate functional groups have been explored for the cross-linking of CHT biopolymer (Figure 5).
+Given the polycationic nature of CHT at acidic pH, a straightforward physical cross-linking can be achieved by ionic interactions with negatively charged (macro)molecules.
+Interestingly, anionic low molecular weight physical cross-linking agents such as phosphate and carboxylate functional groups have been explored for the cross-linking of CHT biopolymer (Figure 5).